 2018 Georgian Bay Phragbusting Cuts.
 Join one of these communities (scroll for yours).

-Help in The Massasauga Park: 4 cuts 3 dates.You must register to volunteer and be in the area.
-Email firstname.lastname@example.org with the date(s) and sites you can volunteer at Under The Massasauga Park authorization and with Georgian Bay Forever training, volunteers can help remove Phrag from 4 sites in the Park.
+Help in The Massasauga Park: 2 cuts 1 date remaining.You must register to volunteer and be in the area.
+Email firstname.lastname@example.org with the date(s) and sites you can volunteer at Under The Massasauga Park authorization and with Georgian Bay Forever training, volunteers can help remove Phrag from 2 sites in the Park.
 This could not have been done without help and assistance is from The Friends of The Massasauga Park and cottage associations Sans Souci, South Channel, and Woods Bay.
 Dates:

 - Saturday August 11 - 9 am to 1 pm - 2 cut sites